 - If you have a quick question/need a document signed

-Students who would like to change a major to the Health Administration & Policy Program must fill out the major declaration form, located on the Registrar’s website and meet with Debbie Sanford, the Department Academic Advisor, prior to returning the form to the Registrar’s office.
+Students who would like to change a major to the Health Administration & Policy Program must fill out the major declaration form, located on the Registrar’s website and meet with Debbie Sanford, the Department Advising Coordinator, prior to returning the form to the Registrar’s office.
 Once a student has officially changed to a HAPP major, he/she will be assigned to a faculty/staff advisor and will receive updates relevant to the major via email.

 At any point in the semester students can email their advisor directly or arrange a meeting to discuss questions about the major or their academic plan.